xemantic/shader-web-background/README.md

     uniform sampler2D iChannel0;

-    // ... the code of BufferA tab with the uniforms and wrapping as above
+    // ... the code of Image tab with the uniforms and wrapping as above
   </script>
   <script>
     // ... your prefer method of loading shader-web-background as described above